nearform/bioconductor.org/documentation/Previews.md

 - Add pageSpeed comments to the pull request.
     - This step gets the outputs of the pageSpeed step from the github environment variable and comments them onto the current pull request.
 We provide a `message`, this is the content we what to comment, and a `message-id`, since we will also make a comment for the AXE results.
 - Run Axe accessibility:
-    - We run the command 'npx run axe (url)' using the bioconductor url, the output is stored in the github environment variable `AXE_RESULTS`.
+    - Using npx, we run the command 'npx run axe (url)' using the bioconductor url, the output is stored in the github environment variable `AXE_RESULTS`.
 - Add AXE comments to pull request.
     - Similar to the pageSpeed comments step, we comment Axe results onto the pull request, the `message` this time being the contents of the `AXE_RESULTS` env variable.
 We provide also different `message-id`.